hyper07/ollama_exo_proxy_server/README.md

     *   **Rate Limiting & Brute-Force Protection:** Prevent abuse and secure your admin login (powered by Redis).

 *   🚀 **High-Performance Engine:**
-    *   **Intelligent Load Balancing:** Distribute requests across multiple Exo servers for maximum speed and high availability.
+    *   **Intelligent Load Balancing:** Distribute requests across multiple Exo servers, Ollama instances, or mixed clusters for maximum speed and high availability.
     *   **Smart Model Routing:** Automatically sends requests only to servers that have the specific model available, preventing failed requests and saving compute resources.
     *   **Automatic Retries:** The proxy resiliently handles temporary server hiccups with an exponential backoff strategy, making your AI services more reliable.
+    *   **Application-Level Management:** Built on Gunicorn for production-grade performance, allowing you to manage multiple cluster servers without Kubernetes complexity.

 *   🧪 **Model Playgrounds & Benchmarking:**
     *   **Interactive Chat Playground:** Go beyond simple API calls.
 Chat with any model in a familiar interface that supports streaming, multi-modal inputs (paste images directly!), and full conversation history management (import/export).
+    *   **RAG Knowledge Bases:** Upload documents, automatically chunk and index them with vector embeddings, and retrieve relevant context during chat conversations for more accurate and informed responses.

 *   📊 **Mission Control Dashboard:**
     *   Real-time monitoring of your proxy's health (CPU, Memory, Disk), see all active models across all cluster nodes, monitor the **live health of your load balancer**, and watch API rate-limit queues fill and reset in real-time.